 Due to the nature of the restoration work we do, emergencies are part of the job.
 We are there when

 you need us, and our references will attest to our responsiveness in emergency situations.

 We plan on doubling our size by 2015.
 Problem solvers wanted.

 Here at EDG, architecture and engineering meets technology.
 We question the way things have always

 been done and look to do better, pushing the envelope, asking why can't it be done?
 We cross the

 boundaries of the industry into green product design and even software development for project

 We are young and growing fast.
-Eight years isn't a long time in this industry, but we are building a
+Nine years isn't a long time in this industry, but we are building a

 company that will be around in ninety years.
 EDG is where you come to learn, to get experience, to

 grow and help build an innovative company that will stand the test of time.